Inbibo/shift_docs/docs/getting_started/basics/terminology.md

 ## Connection

 A connection is the graphical representation of the relationship between two plugs and shows the direction of the data propagation.
-Connections between plugs from different nodes are what defines the execution stack of the workflow.
+Connections between plugs from different nodes define the execution stack of the workflow.

 ## Execution Stack